JS-Tharun/Real-Estate-Analysis/README.md

 For SQL queries used in EDA, go to [SQL Queries](./SQL.sql)

-Connect with [LinkedIn Account](https://linkedin.com/in/tharun-j-s) and DM for more information about the project.
+Connect through [LinkedIn](https://linkedin.com/in/tharun-j-s) and DM for more information about the project.